-A progression to alcoholism might work like this:
+Like other diseases of the body, alcoholism is a progressive disorder.
+A progression to alcoholism might look like this:

 - The person drinks